Rate-optimal Bayesian Simple Regret in Best Arm Identification: Simulation

 Figure \ref{fig:regret_left} compares the performance of the TSE with the lower bound with several values of $K = \{2,3,5,10\}$.
 The results are averaged over $\Runnum$ runs.
 The TSE performs very closely to $\Cbayesopt/T'$, which implies the tightness of Theorem \ref{thm_regupper}.
 The value $\SRegBayes(T)$ is slightly larger than $\Cbayesopt/T'$ because the case of $|\bestcand| \ge 3$ is non-negligible unless $T$ is infinitely large.
 Furthermore, Figure \ref{fig:regret_right} sets $K=5$ and compares several different values of $T$.
 Larger $T$ values increase the probability of $|\bestcand| = 2$.
 Consequently, the simple regret of the TSE algorithm approaches the theoretical bound.

 Note that this section does not aim to compare Algorithm \ref{alg_proposed} with existing algorithms.
 Although the TSE algorithm approaches the optimal bound by choosing a $q$ of $o(1)$, its practical performance has the capacity to improve.
+The value $q=0.5$ splits the two stages evenly and does not compromise the asymptotic rate by more than a factor of two, and we consider it to be a reasonable choice in practice.